dijon4/lan/README.md

 **Users use this tool to automate:**
-1. High performance NVIDIA graphics settings
+1. Applying high performance NVIDIA graphics settings
-2. Windows11 Debloating
+2. Windows11 debloating
-3. Downloading Popular Gaming Apps (Discord, Steam, GHUB, Riot)
+3. Popular gaming app downloads (Discord, Steam, GHUB, Riot, FaceitAC)

 **To use this tool open Windows Powershell and run the following command:**